Master of Science in Computer Science and Master of Computer Science

 Courses taken from the CS department before starting the Master's program (typically as a Non-Degree Special Graduate Student) may be transferred to the degree program.
 Note: CS 200, 201, 401, 402, and 403 cannot be transferred.

 Graduate CS courses taken at other colleges or universities may be transferred to the degree program.
 Each course to be transferred:

 - Must have been taken at an accredited institution in the U.S.

 - Must have been a graduate-level course (though one may have taken it as an undergraduate student).

 - Must be equivalent to existing 500-level IIT Computer Science or Computer Science Professional courses.
 (Partial transfer credit may be available for a non-IIT CS course that is equivalent to part of an IIT CS course.)

 Course transfers must be explicitly approved by the CS department.
 Department approval is given on a case-by-case basis and there is no guarantee that a course will be given transfer credit.

 Students with a Bachelor's degree in Computer Science may transfer up to 6 credit hours of CS courses from other universities; other students may transfer up to 3 credit hours.

-Transferred courses cannot be used as core courses on the program of study; they can only be used as electives.
-(Only courses taken from the IIT CS department can be used as core courses.)
+Transferred courses cannot be used as core courses or specialization courses on the program of study; they can only be used as electives.
+(Only courses taken from the IIT CS department can be used as core courses or specialization courses .)